-- A data scientist with United Technologies in East Hartford, CT, working on a team of data scientists taking on challenges in machine learning, deep learning, data mining, and human computer interaction.
+- Working for United Technologies in East Hartford on a team of data scientists taking on challenges in machine learning, deep learning, data mining, and human computer interaction.

-- An associate data scientist with The Hartord in Hartford, CT, working on a team supporting commercial markets through class plan development, advanced pricing, underwriting research, operations research, marketing analytics and product innovation.
+- An associate data scientist with financial services firm, The Hartford, working on a team supporting commercial markets through class plan development, advanced pricing, underwriting research, operations research, marketing analytics and product innovation.

 - Data scientist or programmer at local government offices or local nonprofits.

 Using Data Science Bootcamps Online to Prepare For Master’s Program Admissions and Acquire Hands-On Skills

 Master’s programs in data science are hugely popular today, which makes them hugely difficult to get into without something more than just a basic bachelor’s degree.
 You’re going to need to demonstrate experience, programming ability, analytical skills, and a can-do attitude to even make it in the door… let alone graduate from these tough courses.